public-key-cryptography/public-key-editor/README.md

 	equivalent to integer factorization or based on any hard math problem.
 The problem with this cipher is that there is a one-to-one correspondence of the private keys m to the public keys c which makes the function invertible without factoring or unmultiplying the modulus n.
 This is why RSA was reject- ed for digital signature standards and for encryption.
+(Note that RSA refers to the cipher while co- prime root extraction refers to the underlying math problem on which the cipher is based.)

 	The Rabin cipher c = m ^ e (mod n) where (e, phi(n)) != 1 (e and phi are co-composite) is equivalent to factorization because there is a many-to-one mapping of m to c.
 (Michael Rabin had thought of us-